PlummersSoftwareLLC/Primes/BENCHMARK.md

 2. Download the Linux Binaries, depending on your CPU architecture
 3. Unzip the downloaded file: `tar -xf /path/to/downloaded/file.xz>` For example: `tar -xf ~/Downloads/node-v14.17.0-linux-x64.tar.xz`
 4. The Node.js binaries are now extracted to a directory.
-This directory is refereed to as `/path/to/node` in the run instructions.
+This directory is referred to as `/path/to/node` in the run instructions.

 #### Docker for Linux